 Sep 12, 2018

-Ryan M. Weight, DO, MS, is a medical oncologist in Denver, CO, specializing in the treatment of cutaneous malignancies, including melanoma.
+Ryan Weight, DO, MS, is an assistant professor in the Department of Medical Oncology at the University of Colorado specializing in the treatment of cutaneous malignancies, including melanoma.
 He is a member of the Training & Education Working Group.

 Recent advancements in the understanding of the genetic, molecular, cellular, and immunologic features of tumors have led to a remarkable evolution in the way we think about and approach cancer treatment.
 The discovery of immune checkpoint blocking drugs, which act on a patient’s innate immune system and stimulate T cells to recognize and attack cancer cells, have offered the promise of durable treatment for tumors that were previously felt to be incurable.
 Since 2014, six immune checkpoint inhibitor drugs have been approved by the U.S. Food and Drug Administration for the treatment of 13 different tumor types, including 2 approvals for the use of these drugs in combination with other immunotherapeutics.
 The use of immune checkpoint blocking drugs such as the CTLA-4 inhibitor, ipilimumab, in combination with the PD-1 inhibitor, nivolumab, for the treatment of metastatic melanoma has been shown to increase response rates by a modest 14% over the use of nivolumab alone (57.6% vs. 43.7%) per the Checkmate 067 trial.
 However, this increased efficacy comes at the cost of increased toxicity with a severe (grade 3 and 4) treatment-related adverse event rate of 55% in the combination group compared to 16.3% for nivolumab alone.
 My clinical experience has reflected that about 50% of patients receiving combination immune checkpoint blockade for the treatment of melanoma require hospital admission for the management of acute, life threatening immune-related toxicity.
 Given the high rate of toxicity, careful clinical assessment must be undertaken to select patients that are both fit and appropriate for combination treatments.